How to Make Pie Crust, Step-by-Step

 - Stir the flour, salt, and sugar (if using) together in a large bowl.

 - Cut the chilled butter or shortening into the dry mixture using a pastry cutter or by pinching the fat into the mixture with your hands.
+(This $13 pastry cutter/dough blender from Target is easy to use.)

 - You can also use a food processor: pulse the flour with half the shortening until it's the texture of cornmeal.
 Add the remaining shortening or butter and pulse until it's the size of small peas.